 What can dairy farmers do to stay competitive, given that today’s market is going through so many changes?
 One step that can have near-immediate effects is to adopt technologies such as advanced cow monitoring systems that track and monitor reproduction to optimize conception rates, reduce calving intervals, increase milk production, reduce skilled labor requirements, and save time.
-Such heat detection and cow reproduction monitoring systems have become key to optimizing efficiency and profitability in a fluctuating dairy market.
+Such advancements in heat detection and breeding management in dairy cattle have become key to optimizing efficiency and profitability in a fluctuating dairy market.

 Over the last few decades, the dairy industry has undergone some radical changes.
 The demand for dairy products is increasing rapidly due to factors such as a growing global population, the growth of new and massive markets, including China and India, a growing middle class, increased life expectancy, urbanization, and migration.